ontopia/ontopia/sandbox/toma/README.txt

 Installation
 ------------
-No real installation needed, simply put the ``toma-1.0.0.jar`` into your classpath.
+No real installation needed, simply put the ``toma-x.y.z.jar`` into your classpath.
 That's all. :)

 Documentation
 ------------
 An introduction, together with the specification and sample queries can be found at the respective wiki page of the Ontopia project
 <http://code.google.com/p/ontopia/wiki/TomaImplementation>.